Is Netflix Blocking VPN Services?

 About one year ago, Netflix pushed through an update on their Android App (version 3.7.2) as they do very frequently.
 Usually, an app update includes a few bug fixes, some interface updates, maybe a new feature here and there.
 But this update did something else that has caused this eruption of news.

 According to TorrentFreak among others, the Netflix app began to force or hardcode a Google DNS lookup.
 To the average user this means nothing.
 But for the enraged, this meant that the Netflix app now prevents being tricked by DNS masking tools.

 Before going any further, we should make it clear that use of the term VPN in most of these reports is incorrect and confusing.
 The term that should have been used is DNS masking tools or SmartDNS.
-Users of secure VPN service solutions such as ExpressVPN and NordVPN have reported no interruptions due to this app modification.
+Users of secure VPN service solutions such as ExpressVPN & NordVPN have reported limited to no interruptions due to this app modification.

 What is DNS?

-If you are a loyal FlashRouter reader you probably already know the ins and outs of DNS from our What is DNS & SmartDNS post which covered this a few years ago.
-If you happened to miss that one, we’ll give a short summary.
+If you are a loyal FlashRouter reader you probably already know the ins and outs of DNS.
+If you happened to miss that one, we’ll give a short summary:

 So there are different DNS servers which produce different lookup results.
 So one DNS phonebook might tell Netflix to send you to the US version of the site.
 This is the very simple way of explaining how SmartDNS works.
 It offers a phonebook that can potentially trick a website into thinking you are not where you are without changing your real location/IP address.